jolibrain/deepdetect/README.md

 Please refer to instructions here: https://www.deepdetect.com/quickstart-server/

-Below are instructions for Ubuntu 16.04 LTS and 18.04 LTS.
+Below are instructions for 18.04 LTS.
 For other Linux and Unix systems, steps may differ, CUDA, Caffe and other libraries may prove difficult to setup.
-If you are building on 16.04 LTS, look at https://github.com/jolibrain/deepdetect/issues/126 that tells you how to proceed.

 Beware of dependencies, typically on Debian/Ubuntu Linux, do:
 ```